SchiefLab/Jade/README.md

 ## _basic_
 Useful general classes and collections of functions (Threading, BioPose, PandasDataFrame, path, etc)

+### _Basic Modules_

+#### _general.py_
+General tools go here.
+If you can't figure out where to put things, for now, put it here.

+#### _numeric.py_
+All useful numeric functions should go here.
+Currently we have some basic functions for distance calculations.

+#### _path.py_
+This is your go-to module.
+It should be split up in the future.
+However, currently, it is used to get decoy extensions, get paths to the database or subdirectories within the database, as well as get paths to the Rosetta source code.
+Also to open gz or non-gz files in the correct way.
+Check it out, organize it if your feeling up for it (Just make sure to use PyCharm to do it).

+#### _RestypeDefinitions.py_
+Main one-letter to three-letter amino acid functions, allows conversion between these and full names, as well as housing what constitutes 'polar' vs 'non-polar', 'positive' type residues, etc.

+### _basic/plotting_
+Collection of plotting classes and functions for matplotlib, seaborn

+### _basic/sequence_
+Modules for dealing with protein sequence

+### _basic/structure_
+Modules for reading PDBs and storing structure information.
+Checkout the BioPose as a nice meta-class interface to underlying biopython represenations.
+This is what I mainly use for quick analysis through biopython, without the [not-so-great] biophython PDB class interface.

+### _basic/pandas_
+A pandas sublcass, and helpful pandas functions to make working with pandas easier.

+### _basic/threading_
+A multi-processor Job Distribution system that uses a list of lambda functions to do it.
+Very useful for parellel jobs.
+May need a bit of work still.

+### _basic/Tkinter_
+Subclasses and functions for TKinter GUIs, such as a smarter (resizing) Listbox and image frame

 ## _utility_
 Functions and simple classes go in <code>__init__.py</code> vector1 is a list indexed at 1